ITfoxtec/FoxIDs/docs/up-party-howto-oidc-signicat.md

 You can create a [free account](https://www.signicat.com/sign-up/express-api-onboarding) on [Signicat Express](https://developer.signicat.com/express/docs/) and get access to the [dashbord](https://dashboard-test.signicat.io/dashboard).
 Her you have access to the test environment.

-This guide describes how to connect a FoxIDs up-party to Signicat Express.
+This guide describes how to connect a FoxIDs up-party to the Signicat Express test environment.

 ## Configuring Signicat as OpenID Provider (OP)